 9. Board meeting agenda template by Template Lab

 Board meetings tend to run over time.
-Set a schedule for your next board meeting using this board meeting agenda template to stay on track and finish your meeting on time.
+Use a schedule template for your next board meeting using this board meeting agenda to stay on track and finish your meeting on time.

 10. Project kickoff meeting agenda template by Docket